ilitvinoff/task-trackerapp/README.md

 # task-trackerapp
 Test task

 Learning django.
-Try to create task-tracker with such base funcionality:\n
+Try to create task-tracker with such base funcionality:

   1.New user must have an ability to register in tracker 2.Logged in user can create a new task and specify title and description